 Roasted Pineapple with Spice

-Love heat with the exotic?
-Add a good pinch of cayenne pepper or chilli powder to this recipe.
+If you love a touch of spice, add a good pinch of cayenne pepper or chilli powder to this recipe.
+It's delicious with slices of fresh root ginger.

-I also add slices of fresh root ginger.
 Unlike the original recipe where we're instructed to strain it off before baking, I keep it in as the resulting taste in the final dessert is still fiery.
 Adjust according to your taste - add less or more.

 How to Serve Roasted Pineapple Slices